 Márta Korbonits

 Márta has just completed her term of office as Scientific Programme Chair for ESE.
 She is Professor of Endocrinology and Metabolism at Barts and the London School of Medicine, and Deputy Head of the William Harvey Research Institute, London, UK.

+What drew you to endocrinology?

 I was drawn to the subject at medical school.
 I had an inspirational female Professor of Endocrinology, Edit Glaz, who was an amazing speaker and would bring patients into lectures.
 Most of all, I have always liked the logic of endocrinology.
+Have you met obstacles related to your gender?

 I do not feel I have really encountered any - not due to discrimination.
 However, periodic absences to establish a family do not help one's career: for example, part-time working at the early stages.
 It means you have to work harder subsequently.
+What has been your greatest achievement?

 Most of all, I am pleased to have looked after patients, and to have overseen the PhDs of many successful scientists.

-I am also proud of a couple of novel ideas, such as those regarding:

-- the effects of hormones and cannabinoids on the enzyme AMPactivated protein kinase - studies of patients with familial acromegaly, and making the link between current and historical patients.
+I am also proud of a couple of novel ideas, such as those regarding: - the effects of hormones and cannabinoids on the enzyme AMPactivated protein kinase - studies of patients with familial acromegaly, and making the link between current and historical patients.
+Have the issues facing women changed since you started work?
 Things have got better; there is more awareness of the issues surrounding inequality.
 For instance, there is greater recognition of the importance of having similar numbers of men and women on committees or receiving awards.
 The balance is gradually changing.
 But we must avoid positive discrimination - that's worse.
+What will help more women to reach the top?

 We need to carry on what has started, and address the things that hold women back.
 For instance, extra funding is needed to cover women's maternity leave.
 The system needs to provide the money, not just talk about it.
 One area of bias that disadvantages women results from the employment rules for people on temporary contracts or receiving grants (as is the situation for many scientists).
 These rules mean that many women in research are effectively exempt from maternity pay, as they need to have been employed for a year to qualify and to work for some time after they return from leave.
 If you are on a short term contract, this often means you only have an annual window of a few weeks in which to get pregnant, if you are to receive maternity payments!
 There is also no allowance in the system for situations such as miscarriages.
 This all means that once a woman has obtained a longer contract she may be loathe to move to another employer, which can hinder her career.
 The antiquated rules need to change.
 In addition, all award-giving bodies ought to be aware that age limits for awards are unfairly biased against women, who may have taken time out in the early years of their careers, and therefore not be at the same career stage as men of a similar age.
 Organisations such as the MRC don't impose age limits but say applicants should be within a number of years of a particular achievement.
 That is fairer.
+How can ESE help?

 ESE could institute ways of helping women find female mentors.
 For instance, the Endocrine Society holds a congress dinner for women, where they can network with inspirational female endocrinologists.
 Their Women in Endocrinology subgroup also gathers nominations for a range of awards.
+What are your top tips for young women today?